|

 Self-host$0.10-0.30Hardware amortized

 Critical insight: Output tokens typically cost 3-10x more than input tokens across all providers.
 For 70-80% of production workloads, mid-tier models perform identically to premium models.
-This is where intelligent model routing becomes essential—automatically selecting the right model for each task.
+This is where intelligent model routing becomes essential—automatically selecting the right model for each task so you never overpay for capability you don't need.

 Enterprise AI Spending: The Real Numbers